 And you know, like you were saying Bo, “There’s nobody else who can do this the way that I do it, so I better just keep doing it.”
 This obviously keeps you in that cycle and working, whether it’s you working eight hours a day or if you’re working 16 hours a day, you just feel like that rat on a wheel.
 You get things done, but they’re not getting done well, as you were saying, that stress of, you know, I wasn’t even able to get to this email yet.

 Chris Locurto: Now I’m getting into it.
 It’s a fire.
 Let me go ahead and dump this fire on somebody else’s desk, which obviously stresses everybody and keeps you in that task saturation.
 So, folks, here’s what we’re doing for you.
 As you’re listening through this, we want you to kind of understand this.
 We want you to, to know a little bit about what we’re talking about.

 Bo McDonald: The biggest frustration, especially coming out of StratPlan, is not being able to execute those things because I didn’t have time.
-The three days that we spent with you, we came up with some great things, but I could never find the time to do them.
-Which we just couldn’t move forward if we didn’t tackle that stuff.
-There’s a few things that we accomplished that were easy wins for us.
+During the three days that we spent with you, we came up with some great things, but I could never find the time to do them.
+We just couldn’t move forward if we didn’t tackle that stuff.
+There are a few things that we accomplished that were easy wins for us.